-Researchers at the University of Minnesota Medical School make major breakthroughs in medicine that affect us all.
+Researchers at the University of Minnesota Medical School make major breakthroughs in medicine that impact our communities.

 Our research ranges from investigating the innermost workings of cells to analyzing health data at a population level.
 Our researchers, educators, and medical professionals thrive in an environment where cross-discipline teamwork is valued, encouraged, and rewarded.

 In partnership with many biomedical and health science specialists across the University, our faculty work to untangle today’s biggest medical challenges and understand the underlying science behind them.